 Percocet is a prescription painkiller that contains a combination of oxycodone (a semi-synthetic opiate) and acetaminophen (the active ingredient in Tylenol); abuse of the substance can result in Percocet addiction.
 Percocet provides relief for moderate to severe pain and lasts up to 3 to 5 hours depending on the formulation.
 OxyContin, another oxycodone-based painkiller can provide relief up to 12 hours, due to its time-release properties.

 Percocet Abuse And Addiction

-Percocet is a strong pain reliever often prescribed for intense, short-term pain felt after surgery or trauma, but it is also sometimes used for patients with severe chronic pain.
+Percocet is a strong pain reliever most often prescribed for intense, short-term pain felt after surgery or trauma, but it is also sometimes used for patients with severe chronic pain.
 Percocet is often seen as a safer way to get high because it is legal to purchase (it is available with a prescription).
-It also runs a lower risk of addiction than other opiates, such as OxyContin, heroin or morphine.

 However, Percocet is still widely abused for its narcotic effect.
 A high enough dose can result in a sense of euphoria similar to that experienced by heroin users.
 Abuse of Percocet can lead to addiction to Percocet or to something harder.

 Effects Of A Percocet Addiction

 Like other opiates, Percocet runs a high risk for users to develop a tolerance and then dependency on the drug.

 - Seeking out drug dealers